Customizing Your Model Schema

 # The original datatype was inferred as an integer, but we preferred a category.

-# Clear out the min and max values derived from the sample data as it does not apply to categories
+# Clear out the min, max, and bins values derived from the sample data as they do not apply to categories

 ml_model.schema['feature_3'].min = None